CSecLab/cseclab.github.io/events/workshop-ecosystem/index.md

 [REGISTRATION](https://www.eventbrite.it/e/biglietti-1st-workshop-on-trustworthy-software-ecosystems-141830977271)

-At the end of the registration process, each participant will receive the details to join the online event.
+At the end of the registration process, each participant will receive the details to join the online event. -->

 ### Program

 [FULL-PROGRAM](/Workshop-program.pdf)

+### Next Edition

+The 2nd Edition of the workshop will be in 2022.
+For any questions, please contact Luca Verderame - luca.verderame (A) dibris.unige.it